 As a former civil rights attorney, Tim has spent his career fighting for the rights of all Americans.
 He and his wife Anne have dedicated their careers to making Virginia a place that provides equal opportunity for everyone, and he’ll keep fighting in Congress until the federal government ensures equal voting rights, equal pay, and protection against discrimination no matter one’s race, sex, nation of origin, sexual orientation, gender identity, or age.

-As Governor, he promoted equal protection by banning discrimination against state employees on the basis of race, sex, color, national origin, religion, sexual orientation, age, political affiliation, veteran status or disability.
+As Governor, he promoted equal protection by banning discrimination against state employees on the basis of race, sex, color, national origin, religion, sexual orientation, age, political affiliation, veteran status, or disability.

 Tim has been a strong voice for women’s equality.
-He believes we must permanently end a culture where a woman who speaks out faces doubt or retribution about experiences with sexism, harassment, and assault.
+He believes we must end the culture of silence that makes women face doubt and retribution for speaking out about experiences with sexism, harassment, and assault.
 Tim has pledged his support for women everywhere who fear coming forward.
 He has called on the Senate to hold hearings on sexual harassment and assault in the workplace and successfully called for the public release of data on the Senate’s sexual harassment claims and settlements.

-Tim co-sponsored the Paycheck Fairness Act because he strongly believes men and women must be paid equally for the same work.
-The current inequity amounts to hundreds of thousands of dollars lost over a woman’s lifetime.
-As every dollar counts for families trying to make ends meet, gender-based discrimination harms the well-being of families and households—which depend on the wages of working mothers as well as working fathers—across the country.
+Tim believes our nation is not doing nearly enough to address the fact that women still do not have an equal role in many areas of our society.
+Tim cosponsored the Paycheck Fairness Act because he strongly believes men and women must be paid equally for the same work.
+The current inequality amounts to hundreds of thousands of dollars lost over a woman’s lifetime.
+Every dollar counts for families trying to make ends meet, and gender-based discrimination harms the well-being of families and households—which depend on the wages of working mothers as well as working fathers—across the country.

 Criminal Justice Reform

-He was extremely disappointed by the Supreme Court’s decision in Shelby County v.
-Holder to gut key provisions of the Voting Rights Act.
+He was extremely disappointed by the Supreme Court’s decisions in Shelby County v.
+Holder and Brnovich v.
+DNC to gut key provisions of the Voting Rights Act (VRA).
 For decades, the Voting Rights Act was responsible for dramatically increasing minority voting, and, in turn, minority representation.
-He has voiced concern that since the weakening of the law, many states have limited access to the ballot box through voter ID laws by limiting weekend voting, closing voting locations, and stripping voter rolls after the weakening of the VRA.
+He has voiced concern that many states have limited access to the ballot box by limiting weekend voting, closing voting locations, and stripping voter rolls after the weakening of the VRA.